-Reds are given for any low level misdemeanours or sanctions.
-These are recorded on a note that is sent home.
-Parents are asked to sign to acknowledge that their daughter has received a Red so that they can reinforce the message at home.
-If three Reds are given in half a term, then the pupils have to explain these to the Head of Junior School, who will also talk to parents to gain their support in reinforcing good behaviour at school.
+Repeated low level misdemeanours or sanctions are recorded on a note that is sent home.
+Parents are asked to sign to acknowledge that their daughter has received this note so that they can reinforce the message at home.
+If three notes are given in half a term, then the pupils have to explain these to the Head of Junior School, who will also talk to parents to gain their support in reinforcing good behaviour at school.